Titus-DLF/path-of-destiny/README.md

-Path of Destiny is a text-based online game.
+Path of Destiny is a text-based online game built using the <a href="https://www.evennia.com">Evennia Framework</a>.
 It is currently in the development stage.